Frequently Asked Questions

 Can an employer enrol a staff who has been hired for more than 3 months into the PCP?

 No. There is a requirement by WSG that the candidate must be new hire of 3 months or less at start of programme.
-However, an employer can enrol their staff into the ISS modular courses in Analytics and Intelligent Systems and StackUp - Startup Tech Talent Development disciplines to enjoy the same amount of course fee grants.
+However, an employer can enrol their staff into the ISS modular courses in Artificial Intelligence, Data Science and StackUp - Startup Tech Talent Development disciplines to enjoy the same amount of course fee grants.

 Can a business owner enrol oneself into the PCP?